open-resources/physics_bank/content/public/006.Force/Topic Outcome/ropes_and_blocks/ropes_and_blocks.md

 ## Part 3

-Determine the force exerted by the block B on the block A.
+Determine the magnitude of the force exerted by block B on block A.

 ### Answer Section